Eric-D-Stevens/audio-tour-frontend/PRIVACY_POLICY.md

-# TensorTrix Privacy Policy
+# TensorTours Privacy Policy

 _Last Updated: April 24, 2025_

 ## Introduction

-Welcome to TensorTrix.
+Welcome to TensorTours.
 We respect your privacy and are committed to protecting your personal data.
-This Privacy Policy explains how we collect, use, disclose, and safeguard your information when you use our TensorTrix mobile application.
+This Privacy Policy explains how we collect, use, disclose, and safeguard your information when you use our TensorTours mobile application.

 Please read this Privacy Policy carefully.
 If you do not agree with the terms of this Privacy Policy, please do not access or use the Application.

 ## Who We Are

-TensorTrix is an AI-powered audio tour application that provides personalized, location-based audio guides for travelers.
+TensorTours is an AI-powered audio tour application that provides personalized, location-based audio guides for travelers.
 Our application is available on iOS and Android devices.

 ## Information We Collect